tautme/country-levels/README.md

 #### Combining codes

-Some areas might not be described with a simple code.
+Some areas might not be described with a simple ID.
 For example, Channel Islands doesn't have a matching polygon in the NE dataset.
-These cases can be described using the plus `+` sign.
+These special cases can be described using the plus `+` sign.
+You can combine as many IDs as needed.

 For example **[id0:GG+id0:JE](docs/channel_islands.geojson)** refers to Channel Islands.

+These combinations are obviously not exported to this repository, you need to combine them with your own scripts.
+Have a look at [docs/channel_islands.geojson](docs/channel_islands.geojson) to see how you can do it.